sberan/exj/README.md

                 When executing results via <em>--exec</em> option, execute at most <em>num</em>
                 commands at once.

-                Also applies to awaiting Promise results.
+                Concurrency level also applies to awaiting of Promise results: no more lines of input will be processed while <em>'num'</em> results are in flight.

          <b>-r</b>, <b>--require</b> <em>package[:alias]</em>
                 An NPM package to be required into the namespace of 'fn', with optional alias